Alfred Gwynne Vanderbilt III

 Alfred Gwynne Vanderbilt III (born December 20, 1949) is a retired public relations executive.
-Vanderbilt was heavily involved with bringing the Grammys back to New York and the tall ships to New York for the 500th anniversary of Christopher Columbus' journey to the Americas.
+Vanderbilt was heavily involved in the return of the Grammys to New York.
+He also organized operation sail, a plan to bring tall ships to the New York Harbor for the 500th anniversary of Columbus's journey to the Americas.
 He is the father of James Platten Vanderbilt, son of Alfred Gwynne Vanderbilt Jr., and the grandson of Alfred Gwynne Vanderbilt.
-His great-grandfather, Cornelius Vanderbilt II, had been one of America's most revered businessmen; his great-great-grandfather, William Henry Vanderbilt had been the richest man in the world.
+His great-grandfather, Cornelius Vanderbilt II, was one of America's most revered businessmen; his great-great-grandfather, William Henry Vanderbilt was the richest man in the world.

 Early years

 Vanderbilt graduated from the Buckley School in New York in 1964.
 His family traveled extensively and some of his high school years were spent in other countries before graduating from Loyola School in New York.

 Vanderbilt started a Rock 'n Roll band called The Four Fifths in 1965.
 The band was signed to Columbia Records and released "If You Still Want Me" and "Have You Ever Loved A Girl", published by Scope Music Inc. (BMI) in November 1966, record JZSP 116493 and 116494.